ControlSystemStudio/phoebus/docs/source/preference_properties.rst

    # Sort snapshots in reverse order of created time.
 Last item comes first.
    sortSnapshotsTimeReversed=false

-   # In "Create/Add to a configuration" dialog, split savesets from folder and show them in ListView
+   # In "Create/Add to a configurationData" dialog, split savesets from folder and show them in ListView
    splitSaveset=false

-   # Specify hierarchy parser class to enable TreeTableView in snapshot
+   # Specify hierarchy parser class to enable TreeTableView in snapshotData
-   # Hierarchy parser class should be in ui/snapshot/hierarchyparser
+   # Hierarchy parser class should be in ui/snapshotData/hierarchyparser
    # RegexHierarchyParser is provided for convenience.
 Use , as separator for each regex pattern.
    # First matched pattern is used to create its hierarchy.
    treeTableView.enable=false
    treeTableView.hierarchyParser=RegexHierarchyParser
    regexHierarchyParser.regexList=(\\w+)_(\\w+):(\\w+)_(\\w+):(.*),(\\w+)_(\\w+):(\\w+)_(.*),(\\w+)_(\\w+):(.*),(\\w+):(.*)

-   # Importing/exporting configuration/snapshot to/from CSV (Git SNP/BMS compatible)
+   # Importing/exporting configurationData/snapshotData to/from CSV (Git SNP/BMS compatible)
    enableCSVIO=false